Man at desk contiplating the projects failure 1024x614

 Unrealistically Tight Deadlines

 Unrealistically tight deadlines are unlikely to be achieved.
 When deadlines are set too near in the future, the project team may fail to meet those deadlines.
 This can cause a cascade of problems for stakeholders, who expect the project to be delivered at the promised date.
-Unrealistically tight deadlines also lead to errors, shortcuts, and a lower-quality product.
+Unrealistically tight deadlines also lead to errors, shortcuts, and a lower-quality product, increasing the risk of software failure.

 Unnecessarily Large Team